 Treatment

-Blue sapphires are treated in many ways to either enhance their color or improve their structural integrity.
-Heat treatment is the most common, traditional and accepted type of treatment performed on blue sapphires to lend them better color and clarity.
+The idea behind treating a stone is to enhance its color or structural integrity and blue sapphires are no exception.
+Many treatments are available to achieve desired results.
+But heat treatment is the most common, traditional and accepted type of treatment performed on blue sapphires to lend them better color and clarity.

 A sapphire is subjected to extremely high temperatures similar to that responsible for its genesis.
 Exposing sapphires to temperatures ranging between 1200 and 1700 degrees Celsius dissolves certain inclusions, making the gemstones clearer and enhancing their color.

 Other treatments such as Beryllium treatment, surface diffusion, and fissure filling with gas also exist.
 There is a significant difference in the price (of up to 50%) of heat treated sapphires and those treated in other manner.
-So, a full disclosure is mandated on a seller.
+So, reputed sellers usually come out with a full disclosure.
 Untreated heirloom quality blue sapphires are extraordinarily rare and thus command a premium price.
 Insist on knowing the full details of any treatment before you buy a blue sapphire.

 Origin

-The decision to buy a blue sapphire is also influenced by the origin of the gemstone because gemstones from certain origins command a premium price.
+At times, the origin of a blue sapphire also influences your decision to buy because gemstones from certain origins command a premium price.
 The reputation of an origin to produce exceptional quality blue sapphires serves as a sort of benchmark.

 Besides, lore and legends associated with a source also create a perception of high value blue sapphires coming from there.
 For example, Kashmir Sapphires from India are regarded as the best in class against which the price of all blue sapphires is measured even though the mines in Kashmir have long been depleted, making the stone a collector’s item and a prized possession.

-Blue sapphires are mined in various parts of the world such as India, Sri Lanka, Myanmar (Burma), Thailand, Australia and Madagascar.
-As a buyer, you should be more concerned about the quality of a blue sapphire as entailed above than about its origin because all origins are known to produce both low and high grade blue sapphires.
+Blue sapphires come from various parts of the world such as India, Sri Lanka, Myanmar (Burma), Thailand, Australia and Madagascar.
+As a buyer, you should concern yourself more with about the quality of a blue sapphire than with its origin.
+That’s because all origins are produce both low and high grade blue sapphires.
 If you want to learn more about grading of a blue sapphire, click here.

 Certification